scottrlarson/profession/content/updates/update-deceptive-design-recent-computers-laptops.md

 +++
-title = "Deciptive Design In Recent Computers and Laptops" date = 2023-08-16T11:23:07-08:00 draft = false
+title = "Deceptive Design In Recent Computers and Laptops" date = 2023-08-16T11:23:07-08:00 draft = false
 # Tags and categories